ArnoldasMk/Kali/README.md

 # It looks like we are starting to get detected.
 Use public forks at your own Risk!
 [![Join the Fuzion chat at https://gitter.im/Aimtux-Fuzion/Lobby](https://img.shields.io/gitter/room/TechnologyAdvice/Stardust.svg?style=flat-square)](https://gitter.im/Aimtux-Fuzion/Lobby#)

-Want to chat or play with other Fuzion users?
+Want to chat or play with other MissedIT users?
 Join us on Gitter!

 ## What is MissedIT?

 A fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
-Which is a Fork if Aimtux-Fuzion
+Which is a Fork if Aimtux-MissedIT

 ## AUR Installation

-* Load Fuzion by using the command `./load`
+* Load MissedIT by using the command `./load`
 * Unload using `./unload`
 * As a development package, it will automatically update when you trigger your AUR helper, if a new commit has been pushed